wwarthen/RomWBW/Tools/unix/zxcc/ReadMe.txt

   Nicholson's GitHub repo at https://github.com/agn453/ZXCC.
-The most significant difference in my code is that I am using the WIN32 API for all disk I/O.  Although the file tracking code is retained, I have found this mechanism to fail insome scenarios.
+The most significant difference in my code is that I am using the WIN32 API for all disk I/O.  Although the file tracking code is retained, I have found this mechanism to fail in some scenarios.
 By using the WIN32 API I can achieve the same file sharing attributes as Unix which makes the file tracking mechanism optional.